AlexSD92/SalesBase/README.md

 Test | Desired Functionality | Working As Intended (Y / N)
 --- | --- | :---:
-Log In | Incorrect input results in error message.
+Log In | Incorrect input results in an error message.
 Correct input logs the user in | Yes Register | Accounts cannot be created with existing usernames.
 Successful registration results in message telling user to contact administrator | Yes
 Account Approval | Administrator needs to activate new user accounts | Yes Log Out | When a user clicks log out, they are redirected to the log out page and must log in again | Yes